 Configuring the settings and apps on all your devices is really time-taking and tiresome, this is where the Windows Sync feature comes as a savior.
 You can sync all your settings and apps across all your Windows devices so that if you ever re-install the operating system, you don’t have to configure them again.
 The sync settings feature was launched with Windows 8.1 operating system and has always been appreciated by the users.
 This post will explain how to sync settings in Windows 11/10.

-When you turn on Sync Settings on your Windows 10 PC, your operating system takes care of all your settings and sets the same for all your Windows 10 devices.
-You can choose which all settings you want to sync across your devices, such as passwords, browser settings, color themes and more.
+When you turn on Sync Settings on your Windows PC, your operating system takes care of all your settings and sets the same for all your Windows 11/10 devices.
+You can choose which settings you want to sync across your devices, such as passwords, browser settings, color themes and more.

-To enable the sync settings you first need to login to your Windows 10 with your same Microsoft Account on all your devices.
+To enable the sync settings, you first need to login into your Windows 10 with the same Microsoft Account on all your devices.